This is the most complete list of link building strategies on the Web. Period.

 Do blog comments directly lead to dofollow links?
 No.

-But they’re an awesome way to get on a blogger’s radar screen… which CAN lead to links.
+But they’re a great way to get on a blogger’s radar screen.
+Which CAN lead to links down the road.

 For example, in the early days of Backlinko, I’d comment on marketing and SEO blogs all the time: